WilliamMena/food-idea/NOTES.md

 only shows one recipe with different/similar ingredients. http://www.foodnetwork.com/search/search-results.recipes.html?searchTerm=egg+cheeeeee&form=global&_charset_=UTF-8 Can use the "showing 1 recipe result for" number inside to determine when to say "Sorry, no results for this.
 Can you enter another set of ingredients"

+Can impliment in the code when no results are found and it reroutes to another search.